Humanities, Computing, and Design Bachelor of Science Degree

 - Humanities, Computing, and Design BS

-RIT’s humanities, computing, and design major pairs the liberal arts with the latest tech to prepare you for careers in dynamic areas that require advanced computing and digital skills.
+RIT’s humanities, computing, and design major pairs the liberal arts with tech to prepare you for a dynamic career that requires advanced computing and digital skills.

 Overview for Humanities, Computing, and Design BS

-- Develop a professional portfolio that showcases to employers your work on dynamic, hands-on projects.
+Hands-On Experience: Develop a professional portfolio showcasing your work on dynamic, hands-on projects to employers.

-- Learn to effectively collaborate with all stakeholders on a project, navigate user needs, and anticipate technical possibilities.
+Flexible Skill Set: Learn to collaborate effectively with all stakeholders on a project, navigate user needs, and anticipate technical possibilities and other skills used across various industries.

 What is Humanities, Computing, and Design?

-Formerly known as digital humanities and social sciences, RIT's humanities, computing and design major pairs digital tools with computing to further anthropology, communication, culture, history, journalism, literature, and the arts.
-It creates new possibilities for these traditional liberal arts fields by integrating digital technologies, computing skills, visual communication, data analytics, and more.
+RIT's bachelor of science in humanities, computing, and design pairs digital tools with computing to further a range of liberal arts fields, including anthropology, communication, culture, history, journalism, literature, and the arts.
+It creates new possibilities for these traditional fields by integrating digital technologies, computing skills, visual communication, data analytics, and more.

 Career opportunities encompass endless ways to pair digital technologies with the liberal arts.
 For example: